sarpt/mpv-web-api/README.md

   - `stop` - bool (default: `false`) - stops mpv playback, clearing the playback state and instructing mpv instance to go into idle.
   - `subtitleID` - string - selects subtitle stream with the provided id.
 Although a string, mpv indexes its subtitle streams, so it will have numerical form.
 - `GET "/playback"` - returns the state of mpv current playback.
+- `GET "/playlists"` - returns playlists handled by the api server.
 - `GET "/sse/channels"` - registers client to the SSE channels, estabilishing long running connection.
   - `channel` - string[] - names of channels client wishes to be subscribed to.
 In URI it takes the form of `/sse/register?channel=name1&channel=name2&channel... etc`.
   - `replay` - bool (default: `false`) - when set to `true`, the first emitted event will be of `replay` type.
 More info on types of SSE events in a related section below.